jmarcellusc/jmarcellusc/README.md

 ### <mark>Ongoing Projects</mark>
 #### <ins>New</ins>
    - **Geochemical Web Apps** - Added a series of geochemistry and geology field webapps.
 [Link](#geologic-mapping) - [Items](https://www.jmarcelphotography.com/geologygeospatial)
+   - **Geologic Mineral Logger** - Added a minerals logger which can import spectra, here injested from the USGS Spectral Library v7 (after JSON conversion).
+Due to the large data, the import is an indexdb in which the datafile must be always present at the same location and index is stored in the web browswer.
+It runs an matching algorithm to a csv imported for the sample.
+See here: [Link](#geologic-mapping)
      - **Soils Classification Reference** - A simple reference guide for soils identifcation with engineering aspects included.
 This webapp will require additional upgrades and improvements, pausing.
      - **Soil Log Classifier** - An advance web-based field logger that aids in soil sampling, includes a map, import/export options, and auto computated classifications; **Private**.
      - **Geologic Formation Log Classifier** - An advance web-based field logger that helps with nominal limestone, sandstone, mudstone formations, which includes a map, import/export options, and auto computated classifications; **Private**.